-NB - Yes, I imagine that until the beginning of 2019, the pre-production is finished, and at that point I'm going to make a more rigorous production map.
-The construction of stop motion begins in April, the filming is scheduled fo the end of 2019; and the film should debut at the end of 2020.
+NB - Yes, I imagine that until the beginning of 2019, the pre-production is finished, and at that point, I'm going to make a more rigorous production map.
+The construction of stop motion begins in April, the filming is scheduled for the end of 2019, and the film should debut at the end of 2020.
 That is, we have two years of production, but we are dependent on the outcome of co-productions as well.

 ZF - And in the case of co-productions, will you have production partners in other countries?

 in 2D, it will be the coldest Rose in town. in stop-motion, I identify myself with the character - and it is this Rose that I want.
-The movie essence is more in the stop motion part.
+The movie's essence is more in the stop-motion part.
 In 2D is the character presentation part.
 Then everything changes in the country.
-I should have to control whole production, but it would cost me more to give up the stop motion.
+I should have to control the whole production, but it would cost me more to give up the stop motion.

 ZF - In the teaser, we see Rosa's relationship with her grandfather.
 Are those her memories?

-NB - There are some memories of her and some messages that grandfather leaves for her, like a puzzle.
+NB - There are some memories of her and some messages that her grandfather leaves for her, like a puzzle.
 The grandfather made mistakes throughout his life that he did not want his granddaughter to repeat.
-This distancing from the grandfather, personal relationships overcome by daily stress.
+With this distancing from the grandfather, personal relationships are overcome by daily stress.
 The grandfather ended up doing similar mistakes in the village.
 However, he had no longer enough time.
-When she came back, he's already dead, but left out messages for her.
-We here also discuss generation gap problems that are dragging from generation to generation; there are also family defects, and it is possible to get rid of these "karma".
+When she came back, he was already dead but left out messages for her.
+We here also discuss generation gap problems that are dragging from generation to generation; there are also family defects, and it is possible to get rid of this "karma".

-ZF - In the teaser we see Rose during several moments of her life, but also a character of a religious look, a shaman.
+ZF - In the teaser, we see Rose during several moments of her life, but also a character with a religious look, a shaman.

 NB - It is a pagan party, with very old, still remaining traditions from the Celts.
 This ceremony happens during Carnival and Christmas time.
 We still have this enormous impact of seeing the habits of people, which have not been totally lost.
-This is also related to how we deal with demons, where you try to cast out the demons, eliminate them.
-Those moments are connected to the solstice: the winter and then comes the summer, the ancient cultures that had to do with this nature relationship.
-And these demons the movie talks about, the demons from Rose’s head, from grandfather’s head, they are what she has to learn to deal with.
-The very figures that the grandfather builds are demon-shaped, which represent the grandfather himself as a demon.
+This is also related to how we deal with demons, where you try to cast out the demons and eliminate them.
+Those moments are connected to the solstice: the winter and then comes the summer, the ancient cultures that had to do with this relationship with nature.
+And these demons the movie talks about, the demons from Rose’s head, from Grandfather’s head, are what she has to learn to deal with.
+The very figures that the grandfather builds are demon-shaped, which represents the grandfather himself as a demon.

 ZF - And they're the cutest little devils I've ever seen.

-NB - (laughs) yeah... we are now in the modelling phase of the characters all,... there is still a great deal of work to be done!
+NB - (laughs) We are now in the modeling phase of the characters,... there is still a great deal of work to be done!